ToruNiina/libasd/README.md

 ### Example Code

-After set your `PYTHONPATH`, you can use the library in the following way.
+After installation, you can use the library in the following way.

 ```python
 import libasd